 It's no secret that Google favours comprehensive, unique content - why wouldn't they?
 Remember, comprehensive doesn't mean long-winded, over-optimised content; think quality over quantity.
 If it takes 5,000 words to provide valuable, informative content about a topic then so be it.
 But don’t build out pages with thousands of extra words to simply outwrite your competition.
 We recommend not creating new pages before assessing whether or not your existing pages could be improved or added to.
 More often than not, your existing pages offer huge untapped traffic resources.

 Search engines tailor their content depending on what people search; and your website should too.
 In order to provide the best experience for its users, search engines provide quality, in-depth content resources to people.
 Every search result page answers search intent by providing specific information to address the query; your website should be no different.
 If a target page on your website is too broad and doesn't answer search intent, the first step for your search engine marketing journey would be to double-down this content to ensure it serves a purpose and answers search intent.

 Alt attribute tags

-The primary goal of our Search Engine Marketing Service is to improve your exposure on search engines.
+The primary goal of our search engine marketing service is to improve your exposure on search engines.
 This requires ensuring search engines can properly understand your website.
 Structured data such as reviews, FAQ information, publish dates and company information all to help achieve this.
 When search engines better understand your website, they can highlight certain elements on search result pages; helping you to stand out.
-When implementing our Search Engine Marketing strategy, we take a look at your competitors and identify opportunities for your website to maximise its search exposure.
-For example, if none of your Australian competitors are using review structured data, those five bright stars under your website will attract more attention to you.
+When implementing our search engine marketing strategy, we take a look at your competitors and identify opportunities for your website to maximise its search exposure.
+For example, if none of your competitors in the Australia are using review structured data, those five bright stars under your website will attract more attention to you.